Constructive Conflict Initiative

-We expect that such a group would be able to move beyond this preliminary "Joint Statement" and develop plans for a series of next-steps activities.
+We expect that such a group would be able to move beyond this preliminary "Initiative Statement" and develop plans for a series of next-steps activities.
 We anticipate that these plans would include the following mutually interdependent components.

 - Increasing Funding – Perhaps the most important near-term objective is to start expanding the level of funding available for this kind of work.
 There is simply not much that people will be able to do by simply re-purposing existing resources.
 As a starting point, we need a small group of individuals and organizations to commit a significant amount of money and issue requests for proposals that would make it clear to those with promising ideas that it would be worth their time to develop those ideas.
 Existing funding programs already working in this general area are especially well positioned to push conflict-related fields into this more ambitious line of work.
 All that would be needed initially would be modest restructuring and expansion of existing programs.
 Over the longer term, success will depend upon the ability of people to earn increased support by doing good projects that make significant contributions.
 We must also be realistic about how much progress the inevitably modest initial projects should be expected to make.
 We don't want to put people in a position where they feel that they have to over promise.